me-systeme/gsv86lib/README.md

 This package is derived from the original ME-Systeme GSV-8 Python library.
 Please refer to the license information provided by ME-Systeme and add your own license information here as appropriate for your project.

+## Notes on High-Rate Streaming

+For high sampling rates (≥ 6 kHz), it is recommended to:

+- Disable console logging
+- Fetch data frequently using `ReadMultiple()`

+`gsv86lib` is designed to support high-rate data acquisition when used with appropriate buffering and logging configuration.